C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/daos-love-cardano/campaign-brief.md

 linkTitle: "DAOs ❤ Cardano"
 type: docs
 hide_feedback: true
+description: "How can we make Cardano the go-to choice for DAOs to manage themselves?"
 ---
 How can we make Cardano the go-to choice for DAOs to manage themselves?